 …processes and use external data sources.
 They will learn about state machine, ASP.NET forms, event handlers, and much more.
 This book requires no previous experience with workflow app development.

-Out-of-the-box and custom workflows
+and custom workflows

 How to integrate external data